gregschmit/rails-rest-framework/guide/2_controllers/index.md

 allows developers to discover and interact with the API's functionality, while also providing faster and more lightweight JSON/XML formats for consumption by the systems these developers create.

-The `render_api` method is how this is accomplished.
-Note that this was called `render_api` prior to v1, and it is still aliased to provide backwards compatibility.
-The first argument is the data to be rendered (often an array or hash), and keyword arguments can be provided to customize the response (e.g., setting the HTTP status code).
-Using this method instead of the classic `render` will automatically provide the browsable API as well as JSON/XML rendering.
+The framework provides an `api` renderer to accomplish this.
+This calls the `render_api` method to do the actual work (which was called `api_response` prior to v1, and it is still aliased for backwards compatibility).

 Here is a simple example of rendering a hash with a `message` key: